 Take care when passing other vehicles.
 Passing requires considerable distance.
 After passing a vehicle, do not forget the length of your trailer, and be sure you have plenty of room before changing lanes.
+When driving

-- To maintain engine braking efficiency when driving on a long steep downgrade, do not use the transmission in D. Transmission shift range position must be in 5 in the S mode (6speed models) or in 4 in the S mode (5-speed models). - Instability happens more frequently when descending steep or long downhill grades.
+To maintain engine braking efficiency and charging system performance when using engine braking, do not use the transmission in D.

+Transmission shift range position must be in 4 in the S mode.

+- Instability happens more frequently when descending steep or long downhill grades.
 Before descending, slow down and downshift.
 Do not make sudden downshifts while descending steep or long downhill grades. - Avoid holding the brake pedal down too long or applying the brakes too frequently.
 This could cause the brakes to overheat and result in reduced braking efficiency. - Due to the added load of the trailer, your vehicle's engine may overheat on hot days (at temperatures over 85°F [30°C]) when driving up a long or steep grade.
-If the engine coolant temperature gauge indicates overheating, immediately turn off the air conditioning (if in use), pull your vehicle off the road and stop in a safe spot. (→P. 637) - Always place wheel blocks under both the vehicle's and the trailer's wheels when parking.
-Apply the parking brake firmly, and put the transmission in P. Avoid parking on a slope, but if unavoidable, do so only after performing the following: - STEP 1 Apply the brakes and keep them applied. - STEP 2 Have someone place wheel blocks under both the vehicle's and trailer's wheels. - STEP 3 When the wheel blocks are in place, release the brakes slowly until the blocks absorb the load. - STEP 4 Apply the parking brake firmly. - STEP 5 Shift into P and turn off the engine.
+If the engine coolant temperature gauge indicates overheating, immediately turn off the air conditioning (if in use), pull your vehicle off the road and stop in a safe spot. (→P. 651) - Always place wheel blocks under both the vehicle's and the trailer's wheels when parking.
+Apply the parking brake firmly, and put the transmission in P. Avoid parking on a slope, but if unavoid-able, do so only after performing the following: - STEP 1 Apply the brakes and keep them applied. - STEP 2 Have someone place wheel blocks under both the vehicle's and trailer's wheels. - STEP 3 When the wheel blocks are in place, release the brakes slowly until the blocks absorb the load. - STEP 4 Apply the parking brake firmly. - STEP 5 Shift into P and turn off the engine.